-The Company's adopted governance structure is a Company with an Audit and Supervisory Committee.
-In accordance with the provisions of the Companies Act, a majority of Directors who are Audit & Supervisory Committee Members shall be Outside Directors, and Standing Audit & Supervisory Committee Members shall be appointed, which shall ensure the effectiveness of the activities of the Audit & Supervisory Committee.
-The Company shall seek useful opinions from such Audit & Supervisory Committee Members regarding not only the soundness of corporate management but also the efficiency of the same.
-Further, the Company shall make the best use of those opinions in the execution of business, thereby enhancing the functions of the Audit & Supervisory Committee and strengthening their oversight functions.
-In addition to the above, the Company shall appoint Outside Directors who shall account for one-third or more of the members of the Board of

-Directors in order to further strengthen the oversight functions of the Board of Directors and increase the transparency and objectivity of corporate management.
+The Company adopts a Corporate Auditor System.
+A majority of Corporate Auditors shall be Outside Corporate Auditors.
+The Company shall endeavor to enhance the functions of Corporate Auditors and strengthen their oversight functions by seeking useful opinions from them regarding not only the soundness of corporate management but also the efficiency of the same and then making the best use of those opinions in the execution of business.
+In addition to the above, the Company shall appoint multiple Outside Directors in order to further strengthen the oversight functions of the Board of Directors and increase the transparency and objectivity of corporate management.

-The Company's Board of Directors shall fulfill its role and mission properly, based on their fiduciary responsibilities and accountability to shareholders and recognizing the important role of Independent Outside Directors, through such measures as presenting appropriate corporate management policies and business strategies that have taken into account changing socioeconomic conditions, and conducting highly effective oversight over the execution of business.
+The Company's Board of Directors shall fulfill its role and mission properly, based on their fiduciary responsibilities and accountability to shareholders and recognizing the important role of Independent Outside Directors & Auditors, through such measures as presenting appropriate corporate management policies and business strategies that have taken into account changing socioeconomic conditions, and conducting highly effective oversight over the execution of business.